luterbachergroup/HSQC0/README.md

 Where V<sub>0</sub> are the time zero intensities predicted by the algorithm for lignin peak and standard peak, C-H<sub>s</sub> is the number of effective carbon bonds of the group of interest (1 for Alpha Polystyrene)

-Adapt the analysis part based on the number of peaks you are analyzing:
+- The analysis part needs to be adapted based on the number of peaks you are analyzing:
 ```
 V_0 = []
 for p in range (0, x, 1): ): #Adapt this number based on the number x of peaks you fitted